tylerhooks1/dictionary-app/README.md

 # dictionary-app
-A Dictionary App that utilizes a dictionary API and the completion feature in OpenAI.
+A dictionary app that utilizes a dictionary API and the completion feature in OpenAI.